Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings

 Therefore, from $\Dvotec (M\cap P , N \cap P)<0$ and Claim \ref{claim:key} point 2, we get that there must be strictly more edges $e=(u,w)\in N\cap P$ with $t(M(u))=1-t(M(w))=0$ than with $t(M(u))=1-t(M(w))=1$.
 In particular, $P$ must be a path.

-From the two possible orderings of the vertices (and hence also the edges) of $P$, consider the one where the first vertex that is matched in $M$ is from $U$, and hence the last vertex matched by $M$ is from $W$.
+From the two possible orderings of the vertices (and hence also the edges) of path $P$, consider the one where the first vertex that is matched in $M$ is from $U$, and hence the last vertex matched by $M$ is from $W$.
 From now on, by the $k$-th edge of $M\cap P$, we mean the $k$-th $M$-edge in this ordering.

-Now, by the above, the first edge of $M$ has a type $x,y$ or $z$ copy in $M'$ and the last edge has a type $a,b$ or $c$.
+Now, by the above, the first edge of $M$ has a type $x,y$ or $z$ copy in $M'$, and the last edge has a type $a,b$ or $c$.
 However, this implies that both the first and last edges of $P$ must be $M$-edges.
-Indeed, if the first edge would be an $N$-edge, then the first vertex is an agent $w_1$, and by Claim \ref{claim:key} point 2, we obtain that the first $M$-edge must be of type $a,b$ or $c$, contradiction.
-Similarly, if the last edge is an $N$-edge, then the last $M$-edge has to be of type $x,y$ or $z$ contradiction again.
-Hence, there are two vertices in $P$ that are only covered in $M$ and zero vertices that are only covered in $N$, so even though $\sum_{v\in V(N\cap P)}\votec_v(M,N)\ge -2$, by considering the votes of the two vertices in $V(M\cap P)\setminus V(N\cap P)$, we obtain that $\Dvotec (M\cap P,N\cap P)\ge 0$, contradiction.
+Indeed, if the first edge were an $N$-edge, then the first vertex is an agent $w_1$, and by Claim \ref{claim:key} point 2, we obtain that the first $M$-edge must be of type $a,b$ or $c$, which is a contradiction.
+Similarly, if the last edge is an $N$-edge, then the last $M$-edge has to be of type $x,y$ or $z$, which is a contradiction.
+Hence, there are two vertices in $P$ that are only covered in $M$, and zero vertices that are only covered in $N$, so even though $\sum_{v\in V(N\cap P)}\votec_v(M,N)\ge -2$, by considering the votes of the two vertices in $V(M\cap P)\setminus V(N\cap P)$, we obtain that $\Dvotec (M\cap P,N\cap P)\ge 0$, which is a contradiction.